Rob117/react-native-dynamic-cropper/README.md

 ## Roadmap

 * Add licenses for TOCropper library and Yalantis cropper
-* Circular crop option
+* Circular crop option (easy PR)
-* Locale support (What about unsupported locales? -> PR to wrapped library will fix it)
 * Add testing script (it's not pretty, but it totally works)
-* Options - background, aspect ratio locked, toolbar at top option
+* Options - background, aspect ratio locked, toolbar at top option (easy PR)
-* Fix dependency errors
+* Fix dev dependency errors (PR welcome from someone in the know).
-* Specify version of library that this is dependent on
+* Specify version of library that this is dependent on (Easy PR)

-https://github.com/Yalantis/uCrop
+* Locale support?
+(What about unsupported locales? -> PR to wrapped library will fix it)
+* Upgrade to swift when RN has better Swift support (PR's TOTALLY welcome here)

+Add the following library - can I create a Kotlin bridge?
+Is that wise?
+Because I use Kotlin at work, and it is the bee's knees. https://github.com/Yalantis/uCrop

 ## Install